Golden Temple: Ceremonies

+Aside from daily events, there are also religious and seasonal observances, such as the gurpurabs of Guru Nanak and Guru Ram Das, the Shaheedi Diwas of Guru Tegh Bahadur, Baisakhi and Diwali, that are celebrated at the site.

 Art

+Earliest known painting depicting the shrine is a miniature dating to c.
+1825 while the first photograph of the shrine was taken in c.
+1856.
 The art of the Golden Temple has rarely been analysed or studied in a serious manner.
 Within the Shish Mahal on the second-story of the building, there are mirror-work art designs which consist of small pieces of mirror which are inlaid into the walls and ceilings, highlighted with decorations of floral designs.
 The ceilings, walls and arches of the structure are embellished by intricate mural artwork.
 The pietra dura (inlaid stone design) artwork of the shrine, which features avian and other animalistic designs using semi-precious stones, was mostly inspired by the Mughal tradition.
 The temple premises is also decorated with embossed copper, gach, tukri, jaratkari, and ivory inlay artwork.
 The external portions of the upper story's walls of the temple have been affixed with beaten copper plates that feature raised designs depicting usually florals and abstracts but there are some depictions of human figures as well.
 An example of embossed metal designs depicting humans are two raised copper panels located on the front-side of the temple prior, the first which depicts Guru Nanak surrounded by his companions, Bhai Mardana and Bhai Bala, on each side.
 The second embossed panel features an equestrian portrayal of Guru Gobind Singh.

 Gach can be described as a kind of stone or gypsum.
 Gach was transformed into a paste and used on the walls, similar in nature to lime-plaster.
 Once applied to the wall, it was decorated into shape with steel cutters and other tools.
 Sometimes the gach had coloured glass pieces placed on it, which is known as tukri.
 The Shish Mahal features a lot of examples of tukri work.
 On the other hand, jaratkari was an art form and method which involved placing inlaid and cut stones of varying colours and types into marble.
 Surviving exemplars of jaratkari art from the temple can be found on the bottom-section of the exterior walls which are encased with marble panels featuring jaratkari artwork.
 The jaratkari marble panels in this lower exterior section is classified as pietra dura and semi-precious stones, like lapis lazuli and onyx, were utilised.
 While the Mughals also decorated their edifices using jaratkari and pietra dura art, what sets apart the Sikh form of the art technique from the Mughal one is that the Sikh jaratkari art form also depicts human and animal figuratives with it, something that is not found in Mughal jaratkari art.